AlanLuu/lox-go/README.md

         - HTML tokenizer
             - For each iteration, `element` is each HTML token from the HTML tokenizer object as an HTML token object
         - IP address
-            - For each iteration, `element` is each byte from the IP address object as an integer
+            - For each iteration, `element` is each byte from the IP address instance as an integer
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
 - Repeat statements are supported in this implementation of Lox, which repeatedly executes a statement for a certain number of times according to the expression
     ```js